Towards Low-Photon Nanoscale Imaging: Holographic Phase Retrieval via Maximum Likelihood Optimization: Numerical experiments

+We repeat the experiments of the following subsection given data that is occluded by a beamstop apparatus.
+Specifically, a size $25 \times 25$ region consisting of the lowest-frequency data is zeroed out, as is typicaly in HCDI experiments.
+When comparing with the inverse and Wiener filtering algorithms, a Gaussian function is fit to replace the missing frequency, as is commonly done in practice \cite{HeEtAl2004Use}.
+We observe in all experiments that the HoloML methods significantly outperform the classical algorithms, throughout all photon flux levels and especially within the low-photon regime.
+This is shown in \cref{fig:low-photon-compar-stop5per-images,fig:low-photon-compar-stop5per-data,fig:Np-varying-compar-stop5per-images,fig:Np-varying-compar-stop5per-data}.

-\subsection{Reference Object Performance}
+\subsection{Reference object performance}

-Experiments were performed in which the reference object was varied (while using the otherwise same simulation parameters) to study the performance of the most popular CDI reference choices towards low-photon image reconstruction.
-Specifically, the reference choices implemented are the pinhole reference, block reference \cite{BarmherzigEtAl2019Holographic}, and uniformly redundant array (URA) reference \cite{MarchesiniURA} as shown in \cref{fig:ref-compar}, as well as no reference (i.e. a region consisting of all zero values).
+The choice of reference object implemented in holographic CDI can significantly effect the quality of the reconstructed image \cite{BarmherzigEtAl2019Holographic}, and is a major design consideration.
+Thus, we seek to evaluate the performance of the HoloML method for each of the leading reference choices.
+To this end, experiments were performed in which the reference object was varied (while using the otherwise same simulation parameters).
+The reference choices implemented are the pinhole reference, block reference, and uniformly redundant array (URA) reference (see \cref{intro-refcompar}) as shown in \cref{fig:ref-compar}, as well as no reference (i.e. a region consisting of all zero values).
 In these simulations, given various biophysical test images and for each of these reference choices, experiments were conducted for which data was subject to Poisson shot at $N_p=1$ and the HoloML-CG algorithm was applied. \cref{fig:ref-compar-stop0} and \cref{fig:ref-compar-stop5per} show the results of these simulations, for data with and without beamstop occlusion, respectively.
 It is observed that the URA reference consistently produces the best image reconstruction, while the block reference performs the best from amongst references with simpler geometries.
-This is consistent with prior theoretical and experimental results comparing reference performance \cite{BarmherzigEtAl2019Holographic}, \cite{MarchesiniURA}.
+This behavior is as well observed in prior theoretical and experimental works (which use different algorithms) comparing reference performance, as discussed in \cref{intro-refcompar}.

-\subsection{Breaking Classical Algorithm Barriers}

-Both the inverse filtering and Wiener filtering algorithms are hampered by two strict constraints.
-They require both a minimum oversampling ratio for the Fourier magnitude data, as well as a minimum separation distance between the specimen and reference objects \cite{HeEtAl2004Use,BarmherzigEtAl2019Holographic}.
+\section{Breaking classical algorithm barriers}